 Fig. 2.
 Staining of nuclear structures in FFPE sections.
 (A) Schematic workflow for the staining procedure of FFPE tissue sections to detect telomeric and centromeric repeats by PNA FISH probes as well as PML-NBs by immunofluorescence against the PML protein.
 Additionally, the nucleus is visualized by DAPI staining.
 The detection of these nuclear structures allows the discrimination of single cells and provides information about the efficiency of the FISH probe hybridization, the length of the telomeres, and the presence of APBs.
 (B) Representative CLSM image of a pedGBM tissue section that has been treated with PNA probes against the telomeric repeat sequence (labeled with Cy3) and against centromeric repeats (labeled with FAM) and additionally stained for PML protein (labeled with Alexa647).
 The nuclei are detected by DAPI.
 Two merged images are shown.
 The upper one shows a merge of the telomere (red), the centromere (green), and the DAPI (blue) signal.
-The arrow indicates a nucleus that was accessible for the FISH probes as is obvious from the detection of the centromere FISH as opposed to one not being accessible for the FISH probe.
-Accordingly, this cell can be classified as one with telomeres to short to be detected using telomere FISH as opposed to one not being accessible for the FISH probe.
-Below is a merged image of the telomere channel (red), the centromere of APBs can be analyzed.
+The arrow indicates a nucleus that was accessible for the FISH probes as is obvious from the detection of the centromeres but that did not display any signal from the telomere FISH probe.
+Accordingly, this cell can be classified as one with telomeres too short to be detected using telomere FISH as opposed to one not being accessible for the FISH probe.
+Below is a merged image of the telomere channel (red), the PML IF (green) and DAPI (blue).
+Using this combination the presence of APBs can be analyzed.
 All images are maximum projections.
 Scale bars, 10 μm.
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)